andysvints/X-ADCommander/.github/TASKS.md

-After .
-Exit to AD drive prompt an foing back then exitting from XADCommander completly, current ADDrive is not removed
+After "Exit to AD drive prompt" and going back then exitting from XADCommander completely, current ADDrive is not removed

+After "Exit to AD drive prompt" and going back then running Get-ADPrincipalGroupMembership, error : Get-ADPrincipalGroupMembership: The operation being requested was not performed because the user has not been authenticated.

 'g','h' | Show-XADMenu not working properly